MFlorCampos/activity-scheduler/README.md

 ### ⚡️ What improvements or new features would you add if you had more time to work on the problem?

+- Entry point page.tsx is loaded with 'use client' on top, canceling the ssr.
+To avoid this components with too much javascript (ones making use of react hooks) should be imported dynamically and we should add a suspense as a preload.
 - Split CSS into different bundles (right now is one for both mobile/desktop)
 - Add tests !!!
 - Fix some missing types